EU Leaves Migrant Search and Rescue NGOs in the Mediterranean Without a Paddle

 Undeterred Activism

-Regardless of the bureaucratic attempts to stop rescue and criminalize solidarity efforts, civil society organizations remain persistent and committed in their efforts to fulfill what they see as moral and legal responsibility.
+Regardless of the bureaucratic attempts to stop rescue and criminalize solidarity efforts, civil society organizations remain persistent and committed in their efforts to fulfill what they see as a moral and legal responsibility.
 Despite the best efforts of these NGOs, the Italian government continues to find ways to slow down NGO returns.
 Salvini’s actions also further legitimize anti-migrant sentiment in the broader public discourse.

 Undeterred, activists point to the success of the most recent mission by Sea-Watch, which marks the fourth time this year that a civil society rescue organization has successfully disembarked migrants in an Italian port.